epfllibrary/latex-course/_episodes/07-Maths.md

 ---

 As the rest of LaTeX, mathematics have their own environments, mostly two kinds of environments that allow you to make the distinction between textual and mathematical content.
 The way to write mathematical equations is a little bit different than text and will be described below.

 ## Maths environments

-Inline formulas insert mathematical symbols right into a sentence, in this case, Latex uses dollar signs (```$some equation$```) are used to delimit mathematical content.
+Inline formulas insert mathematical symbols right into a sentence.
+In this case, LaTeX uses dollar signs (```$some equation$```) are used to delimit mathematical content.

 If an expression needs particular attention, as when displaying important steps or results, mathematical symbols can appear on their own line using the ```equation```environment, with this environment equations are numbered automatically, and can be referenced.

 {% latex filename=07-maths-01 minimal=true %}